Skip to content

 def default_class_names(data: str | Path | None = None) -> dict[int, str]

-Apply default class names to an input YAML file or return numerical class names.
+Load class names from a YAML file or return numerical class names.

 Args